New Signalling System Delayed in South London

 For the duration of these adjustments, Southern trains operating in the affected areas will experience the following schedule changes:

-• On Saturday, February 10, and Sunday, February 11, there will be no Southern trains operating between London Bridge and Streatham via Peckham Rye and Tulse Hill, no service to Beckenham Junction, and no trains between Balham and Norwood Junction via Crystal Palace or Balham and Sydenham via Crystal Palace.
+• On Saturday, February 10, and Sunday, February 11, there will be no Southern trains operating between and via Peckham Rye and Tulse Hill, no service to Beckenham Junction, and no trains between Balham and Norwood Junction via Crystal Palace or Balham and Sydenham via Crystal Palace.

 • Starting from Monday, February 12, and continuing through Friday, February 16, Southern trains will resume their normal operations in this region.